Doctor-Ducko/JokesOfAFeather/README.md

 Irritating Joker
 * Scored cards in the first played hand of round gain +9.9 bonus chips when scored

+Frug
+* +1 Joker slot and +5 Mult
+* +1 Mult per copy and +X0.5 Mult per 5 copies
+* Multiple copies can appear in the shop

 Recycling Bin
 * Gain $1 every 5 cards discarded

+Long Fuse
+* Dynamite Cards have a 1 in 4 chance of not losing a turn

 Simple Joker
 * +3 Mult if scored card is not a face card